 1. Task Management

 We often look to online project and task management systems to keep businesses running, especially when working remotely.
 They allow for full oversight by management in the company and offer proper collaborative functionality that allows team members to work together.
 This is great when you are online, but not ideal if you need to disconnect.
 When deciding which system to use, a company should look for an option that you can use offline and sync to various devices.
+There are lots of suitable software to manage employees to ensure the work is being done.

 For individual use, look for the same functionality of being able to update and see your tasks when offline.
 It can be quite effective to have your own list or way of remembering tasks that’s unrelated to your company’s project management system.
 This gives you a sense of control over your own life and how you work.
 It can also help you prioritise how you work.